inadvertently/Blame-Discord-Bot/README.md

 Many reasons.
 My plan was not to discontinue blame but as the saying goes, all good things come to an end.

 Project Blame began in January of 2021 with the main developer being Sorrow (We'll refer to him as Jacob).
-The goal was to create a bot that can protect against Server Nuking, Server Raids and bot abuse.
+The goal was to create a bot that could protect against Server Nuking, Server Raids and bot abuse.
 As the year progressed, Kite, had stumbled across the project and later on joined the team and took charge of the bots marketing.
 Blame was officially released on Sepetember 25, 2021.
 Within the first month of development, the bot grew astronomically which gave us a ton of motivation to continue the project.
 During 2022, the bot began to progress but extremly faster than before.
-We were in need of a dev, not just any, we needed one with experience; then came along **zack**.
+We required a dev, not just any, we needed one with experience; then came along **zack**.
 Zack was able to scale the bot as it needed to be which we had failed to do beforehand.

-Today, Blame has came a long way from it's humble beginnings and reached a guild count of 12,000 and a usercount of 10,000,000.
+Today, Blame has came a long way from it's humble beginnings and reached a guild count of 12,000 and a user count of 10,000,000.